No Knead Bread

 Instructions

-- Cover the bowl with a clean kitchen towel and let rest at room temperature for at least 5 hours or overnight.
+- Add the water and mix with a spatula until you have a sticky dough.
+Cover the bowl with a clean kitchen towel and let rest at room temperature for at least 5 hours or overnight.
 Place the bowl of dough away from drafty areas, such as in the microwave, cupboard, or in a cold oven.

 - After the dough has tripled in size, uncover it, and flour the counter.
 Pour the dough out onto the counter and generously sprinkle the top with flour.

-- You do NOT need to knead the dough.
+- Note: You do NOT need to knead the dough.
 You can simply move it around until you have a really nice and soft dough that is no longer sticky and is oval in shape.
 If the loaf sticks to your hands or the counter, sprinkle on a little more flour.

 - Place the loaf into any oven-safe dish lined with parchment paper.
 Place a lid on the dish, and place the dish in a cold oven (an oven that is NOT preheated).